mkarara91/knowledgeBase/apps/kubernetes/config-maps/READ.md

 ConfigMaps:
 - ConfigMaps provide a way to inject configuration data into containers
 - store it in key value pairs
+- data must be less than 1 mb

 ConfigMaps can be accessed from a Pod using:
 - Environment variables (key/value)
 - ConfigMap Volume (access as files)
+- as an argument
+- with self written code

 Commands:
 kubectl create configmap [name]